Asbestos Product Liability Lawsuits

 Manufacturing Defect

 This applies when asbestos ends up in a product that wasn’t supposed to contain it at all.
-In other words, the product didn’t meet its intended design or composition—and that makes it automatically defective, even if it came with a warning.
+In other words, the product didn’t meet its intended design or composition.
+Failure to comply with specifications makes it automatically defective, even if it came with a warning.

 Learn more about our ovarian cancer and talcum powder lawsuits